Just Cause 4 a Fortnite of Street Fighter II on an Ark full of Dinosaurs ... at 40?

 Now you could play casual games anywhere on your phone ... and for free.
 Angry Birds, Fruit Ninja, and Candy Crush Saga were the games on the tip of everyone's tongue ... or should I say finger.
 You didn't need a tv, console, or gimmicky motion controllers to play games anymore.
 You just needed Mr Steve Jobs and his shiny new 'i' product range.

 I remember clearly how Steve Jobs became the Messiah of Apple fan boys the world over.
 There was a scary fervent quasi religious following of the man.
-He could have sold them anything ... and at any price.
-And he knew it.
-And he did.
-He had the Midas Touch.
-He had predicted a cultural zeitgeist, and had created new ideas to capitalise on it with even more phenomenal success than Nintendo and Sony before him.
+He could have sold them anything ... and at any price; and he knew it; and he did.
+Steve Jobs had the Midas Touch: he alone had predicted a cultural zeitgeist, and had created new ideas to shape and capitalise on it with even more phenomenal success than Nintendo and Sony before him.
 His emphasis was on style and the coolness of the feel of simplicity to the end user in the palm of your hand ... and most importantly, at a hefty premium selling price.
-And that last bit really was the key in implying quality to the casual IT purchaser.
-Still is.
+And that last bit really was the key in implying quality to the casual IT purchaser; still is.
 Of course, what Apple was really selling at a premium, was the 'cool' image.
 And boy did it work.
 Apple quickly became the coolest brand on the planet.

 The more he charged, and the less features he put on it ... the better it sold!
 Any criticism of shortcomings was spun in to a 'feature' of simplicity.
 It was incredible.
 He hadn't just taken control of the casual gaming market ... he had taken control of the casual IT market in general and persuaded them that he was the only choice going forward.
 It was quite remarkable to observe.
 When the iPad launched in 2010, the PC was all but dead to the 'i' religion masses.
 It was the past.
 The future was only Apple apparently ...